-Bayes’ theorem is a deductive identity that adds no information to the situation, nor is that its job.
-It does not add rows or columns to the contingency matrix or make the observations that populate its cells.
+Bayes’ theorem is a deductive identity which adds no information to the observed data, nor is that its job.
+It adds no rows or columns to the matrix of contingencies nor makes the observations populating its cells.
 Those are jobs for the independent capacities of abductive and inductive reasoning.

 - Prospects for Inquiry Driven Systems